Ferns Cathedral: History

 Of the surviving medieval fabric, the blind arcading of the chancel is of particular note as are the north and south lancets and viscae of the East Wall.
 The central lancets are a conjectural restoration.
 There is a very fine medieval episcopal effigy by the font and the remains of some pillars of the quire arcade are to be seen in the walls to the west of the new chancel arch.
 The eighteenth or early nineteenth century west tower may well be on the site of a crossing of the mediaeval cathedral.
 An earlier belief that the present cathedral was part of the nave of the older building was based on the existence of remains of a separate medieval church, on the same axis, some way to the east.
 The chancel arcade and Eastern lancets challenge this conjecture as does the marked difference in floor level which, in the Eastern fragment, is some metres lower.

-Richard de Clare, 2nd Earl of Pembroke (of the first creation), Lord of Leinster, Justiciar of Ireland (1130 – 20 April 1176), also commonly known as Strongbow (French: Arc-Fort), is sometimes said to have been interred at Ferns Cathedral, but there is no evidence for this, and Giraldus Cambrensis, who was a contemporary eyewitness, specifically notes that he was buried within sight of the cross at Christ Church Cathedral in Dublin.
+Richard de Clare, 2nd Earl of Pembroke (of the first creation), Lord of Leinster, Justiciar of Ireland (1130 – 20 April 1176), also commonly known as "Strongbow", was buried on the side of the church as confirmed by the Rector of the Church in 2009.
+Giraldus Cambrensis, who was a contemporary eyewitness, specifically notes that the tomb in at Christ Church Cathedral, Dublin is only a replica.